Learn about The Dragon Band

 Band students learn how to manage their time in order to be successful in the classroom and during band.
 Many students in band are at or near the top of their class.

-The Junior Varsity Marching Band will rehearse and hour to and hour and a half outside of the school day per week.
+Horizon will rehearse 1.5-3 hours outside of the school day per week.
 Our primary rehearsal time with this group is during the class period.

-During the spring semester, students will often have an hour sectional per week and possibly a practice for a chamber ensemble or private lesson outside of the school day.
+During the spring semester, students will often have an hour sectional per week, a jazz band or full orchestra rehearsal and possibly a practice for a chamber ensemble or private lesson outside of the school day.

 Finally, students will need to practice individually, on their own, outside of school.
 This goes back to time management skills, particularly during marching season.